sst/sst/www/docs/packages/sst.md

 ### `sst secrets`

-Manage secrets in your app.
+Manage the secrets in your app.
+This command is meant to be used alongside [Config](../docs/config.md).

 ```bash
 npx sst secrets <command> [options]